Why Do I Only Slice With My Driver and Not My Irons? [2024 Guide]

 Key Swing Checks to Fix a Golf Slice

 Again, there are a lot of aspects of your swing to consider when you’re trying to fix the slice.
-But for now, we’re going to take a close look at your driver setup.
+For now, let’s take a close look at your driver setup.

-For our purposes here, you can check your setup by drawing two vertical lines: one that passes through the ball and one inside the lead foot.
+• Check your setup by drawing two vertical lines: one that passes through the ball up towards the lead ear and one just outside the lead hip.
 (If you don’t have a LiveView camera, just visualizing these lines can help.)

 Now, what checkpoints are we looking for in the setup?